openshift/openshift-origin-design/designs/developer/4.8/upload-jar-file/index.md

 ## Overview

 In 4.8, the ability to upload a JAR file to create a Spring Boot application was added to the Developer Console.
-There are couple different ways a user can upload a JAR file to OpenShift.
+There are couple different ways a user can upload a JAR file.
 They can drag and drop their JAR file directly onto the Topology, go to the +Add page to select the 'Upload JAR file' option, or right click in the Topology to access the Add to Project menu and select "Upload JAR file".

-The user can also go back and make edits to their application by re-uploading or updating the attached JAR file.

 ## Entry points